HMR Project: History of Music & Modern Recording

 Pride & Joy Double Trouble w Stevie Ray Vaughn 1985

-Update December of 2024: On the 15th of December my computer was attacked and destroyed.
+Update December of 2024: About the 15th of December my computer was attacked, resulting in the destruction of the OS.
 I had nearly finished the first four decades of recording — marked by the disappearance of the cylinder format when Edison Records closed shop entirely in 1930 — and was hoping to begin the New Year with Spanish composers and in the early thirties in Brazil.
 This is delayed, pending this and that including another computer.
 (I'm writing this with a spare.)
-I hope to be squared away and back to publishing music history before you blink in early 2025.
-At this point (Romantic period and early swing) I've pretty much poured a chronological foundation such that I can now start cycling through other genres and periods.
+I hope to be squared away and back to publishing music history before you blink sometime in early 2025.
+At this point (Romantic period and early Swing) I've pretty much poured a chronological foundation such that I hope to be finished through 1936 in modern recording by latter 2025, after which I'll start cycling through other genres and periods.

 Update April of 2023: I've developed problems with the server that I've used for the last twenty years.
-The more money they charge and the richer they get the more irresponsible and worthless they become, which is quite common with businesses.
-For every customer they lose there are 10 more mullets to replace them.
+The more money they charge and the richer they get the more irresponsible and worthless they become.
+For every customer they lose there are ten more mullets to replace them.
 Unfortunately I've experienced some difficulty switching to a more capable and ethical website host.
-(This one is another of not a few which are rewarded with an incentive to push the nightmare that is WordPress while neglecting more fundamental responsibilities as a server.)
-Though there is no lack of website hosts, the vast majority are into easy money and poor security while doing as close as possible to nothing at all.
-That's the business model in this world, not something to be proud of, but something that siphons up money.
+(This one is another of not a few which are rewarded with an incentive to push the nightmare that is WordPress while neglecting more fundamental responsibilities as a server.
+Insert: now servers are pushing the horror that is vibe coding with AI.)
+Though there is no lack of website hosts the vast majority are into easy money and poor security while doing as close as possible to nothing at all beyond their monthly collection plate.
+The business model of success in this world is oft not of something to be proud, but something that siphons up money like Jabba the Hutt.

-The HMR Project is Version 2 begun in 2021 of Version 1 that is the VF History which serves as notes to this work begun tentatively in 2011, in earnest in 2013 when I no longer drove big trucks.
+The HMR Project is Version 2 begun in 2021 of Version 1 that is the VF History which serves as Notes to this work begun tentatively in 2011, in earnest in 2013 when I no longer drove big trucks.
 The VF History is a densely compacted contextual arrangement of (imperfectly) chronological chapters intended to cover the Western Hemisphere from circa 500 AD to artists of the modern period who recorded to commercial issue by 1970.
 The design of jamming, say, 40 artists, on the same page in the VF didn't permit the best coverage of individual musicians, that getting sacrificed to scheme.
 Thus Version 2 in which each artist finds an individual page to take up all the space that is needed.
-In the meantime I've discovered that such as a Dashlane extension in Chrome can prevent videos from loading.
+In the meantime I've discovered that such as a Dashlane extension in Chrome can prevent videos from loading in addition to other YouTube problems.
 As well, text and link hex values may not function correctly on some devices.

 Background: The rough draft of nigh all of the VF History had been written between 2012 and 2015.
 I then spent six years going more in depth with sessionographies and such.
-Unfortunately, I grossly miscalculated the time it would require to finish Version 2.
-I've sabotaged myself yet again with another impossible task, for there are nearly 2700 profiles in VF with 33 chapters in modern recording in addition to classical.
-This means that a lot of errors like typos in the VF History won't get addressed for years to come.
+Unfortunately, I grossly miscalculated the time it would require to finish Version 2 (HMR Project).
+I've sabotaged myself yet again with another impossible task, for there are nearly 2700 profiles in VF with 33 chapters in Modern Recording in addition to Classical.
+This means that a lot of errors like typos in the VF History won't get addressed for years to come, much less what malicious hacking.
 As I work on HMR I nigh invariably find at least one error in every profile in the VF.
 Albeit I make corrections to the VF they aren't thorough (like links gone bad) since I concentrate on the HMR.

 I experimented with making the HMR Project its own website until I couldn't get anywhere by various other options for too long.
 So I simplified and gave Viola Fair another gig as the Fat Lady.
-The launch of the HMR Project in 2021 was populated per organizational and representative purposes (directions it will be heading).
+The launch of the HMR Project in 2021 was populated per organizational and representative purposes (directions it would be heading).
 HMR will cover largely Classical, Jazz and R&B-Rock as I cycle through genres and periods.
-If I ever "finish" Classical the big boy after that will be Jazz.
+If I ever "finish" Classical, Wimpy's hamburger after that will be Jazz.

 The VF histories had originally been pursued upon discovering so much at YouTube of high historical or rare value.
 One could provide a chronological history pointing to audio or video samples of just about anyone or anything at any time.
 Unfortunately, a link check in 2013 returned so many flown that I wondered if I should pursue it at all.
 YouTube's value as an archival tool was peerless for but a moment, the next nigh nil due to disappearing references, meaning a history built on shifting sands.
 I nevertheless continued to approach it as a YouTube History to gain aught that one could of a musical source of yet considerable value.
 References kept disappearing as fast as I pointed to them, but I kept calling it a YouTube History until 2021 when the sun came out, I surprised to learn that it was actually a Viola Fair history with the YouTube part continuously vanishing.
 YouTube references in this project (HMR) began disappearing even several months before its launch.
 They are included as are because I can't go forward by rewriting all the past.
-For now, embedded videos in HMR reveal extinct sources better than only text links in VF.
-Nor do I repair those, having been constant.
+For now, embedded videos in HMR reveal extinct sources better than only text links in VF, but YouTube embeds are a ceaseless problem, particularly with Microsoft which doesn't care that its technological push may not jive with older tech (which works just fine so keep it that way).
+Much of the world was left with a huge problem when FrontPage went defunct (I had used FrontPage instead of Adobe's much more expensive Dreamweaver because I didn't know if I really wanted to pursue a website at all back then.
+Then Microsoft discontinued Expression Web, the only editor that I will use: Dreamweaver is the top website editor which I would recommend to one and all, but for me its insistence on CSS where I myself don't want to use it makes it impossible.)
+Now it's Windows 11, an OS with numerous problems making it difficult to nigh impossible to use as accustomed.
+The more technology advances the worse it becomes in not a few cases.
+Everyone works, works, works for a pittance of accomplishment or reward while the giants like Google leap from billion to billion at your inconvenience and risk.
+They do what they will, but even without a website computing online remains very much the Wild West for one and all.

 As well, the WorldCat authority source has been removed from the internet as of March 2023.
 Not a few dead links will have to remain.
 I also link often to Internet Archive: historical audio, historical documents, other manuscripts and scores.
 I don't use Internet Archive a lot in research, but point to it often as an instrument of confirmation, example or evidence.
 The recent lawsuit against Internet Archive has resulted in infinite bad links.
-That's the transitory internet where all are homeless.
+That's the transitory internet where all are more homeless than gypsy truck drivers (been there).
 Though links that are ten or twenty years old on this website remarkably remain steady, references tend to fade more than collect, eventually never getting out alive.
 When does Wikipedia disappear, everything as secret in the end as the beginning?

 Discographies should be fairly well covered in HMR with the exception of Tom Lord's jazzography.
 Though used extensively, I don't link to it because I try to keep references, in general, to what anyone can access without subscription.
 Find the Index to Lord's sessionography and its Home Page.

 One thing very different about this website is its entire absence of advertising.
 I find it distracting from other tasks at hand.
-There is one product, however, without which this website wouldn't be for the last twenty years, that CCleaner which I particularly recommend for the giant assistance and zero problem that it's ever been.
-I've no affiliation with CCleaner other than constant use of it.
+There is one product, however, without which this website wouldn't be for the last twenty years, that CCleaner which I particularly recommend for the giant assistance and zero problem that it's ever been (until recently in 2026).
+I've also found Agent Ransack indispensable.
+I've no affiliation with CCleaner or Agent Ransack other than constant use of them.
 Nor do I affiliate or engage in commercial relationships with anyone else.
-This website is wholly educational.
+This website is wholly educational as a concentration.
 I've nothing to gain from any links (such as affiliate), all of which are placed because that's where the information is: they contribute to understanding the topic at hand.
-Who use this site will never be impeded by an intrusive advertisement stuck exactly where you're reading.
+Who use this site will never be impeded by an intrusive advertisement selling a false toe fungus cure stuck exactly where you're reading (clue: mint).
 Your device will never freeze because I'm sucking as much data (memory) out of it as I can.
-(AllMusic has been losing customers for as long as I can remember for this reason.
-I hesitate to point to it at the same time that it can be a highly helpful resource.
-There's no avoiding AllMusic in research — knowledgeable writers — but I keep visits brief and clean the cache.)
-There aren't 57 varieties of cookies from which to choose here, zero pop-ups, no cosmic mysteries requiring subscriptions, and the only notifications anyone is ever going to get are what's already here: you're reading it, your email address not requisite.
+There aren't 57 Heinz varieties of cookies from which to choose here, zero pop-ups, no cosmic mysteries requiring subscriptions, and the only notifications anyone is ever going to get are what's already here: you're reading it, your email address not requisite.
 There's nothing in your face here except the subject at hand as clear as I can make it.
 Among scholastic sources I list not a few vendors because it's usually a mixed bag.
-I point to what commercial vendors that I do, not because such contributes squat to my wealth, but because they do the work in some manner of clarifying or contributing to music history.
+I point to what commercial vendors that I do, not because such contributes squat to my mansion with pool and a billiards table, but because they do the work in some manner of clarifying or contributing to music history.
 If I list such as recording catalogs, for instance, it's to make it easier for the reader to find something.
 If it's listed in the HMR Project it's because it's a good source or better than others as I try to cover the spectrum.
 I've no agenda here beyond what is a responsibility to itself, being a directly objective history of music and modern recording.
 Nor do these pages exist to persuade anyone of any particular way to go ideologically, philosophically, politically, religiously or otherwise.
-In the meantime, were I Google I'd be reducing the page rank on numberless websites which pretend to offer content buried somewhere, if you can find one single sentence of it, in a swarm of advertising.
+In the meantime, were I Google I'd be reducing the page rank on numberless websites which pretend to offer content buried somewhere, if you can find one single sentence of it amidst a swarming intrusion of advertising.
 Yeah, it's called irrelevant spam.
 But it looks to me like the more of it there is on a webpage the higher Google ranks it.

-For various perspectives on this or that like humor or news I visit a small spectrum of social media sites from Bluesky to Truth Social once per week while making drops.
-(During which I get to see the animals who people post!)
+For various perspectives on this or that like humor or news I visit a small spectrum of social media sites from Bluesky (highly popular leftist whirlpool) to Truth Social (President Trump's clearly conservative website) once per week while making drops.
 I've never been drawn to Facebook, thus neither Instagram nor Threads.
-More than ten years ago, about the time that I started these histories, it didn't look like I could accomplish a lot there, nor with social media in general, and just never got back nor likely will since social media requires time of which I'm in limited supply.
-I don't bother at Quora (all the terrible things that people do to each other) or Reddit (a lot of good art) because they simply don't get it, their monitors not the most conscious, knowledgeable or diligent on Earth.
-Nor do I drop at gab anymore, though think that one should visit now and then to know what's happening there.
+I didn't begin using social media until 2022 toward sharing these music histories.
+More than ten years ago, about the time that I started these histories, it didn't look like I could accomplish a lot at Facebook, nor with social media in general, and never got back for lack of time.
+(Indeed, I've been "blocked for going too fast" from Facebook as I've researched these histories.
+No notion why.)
+Nor do I contribute to Quora (all the terrible things that people do to each other) or Reddit (a lot of good art) where "my" account, which I cannot delete, is hacked.
+(Not sure at this later date, but I never try to log in to see).
+Prior to that they were moderators not overly knowledgeable about either music or the internet which made them unable to receive.
+Youngsters I'm supposing.
+TikTok can be interesting for moments few, but I don't drop there.
+Nor do I drop at Gab, though think that one should visit now and then to know what's happening there amid the wide range of social cultures and movements on the internet.
+When it comes to social media, here's a word from King Crimson.
 Otherwise, I share this journey through music history at:

 Pinterest Classical & Modern Recording (2021 launch only)